-In 2014 drawn back to the easel Megan began a part-time self-directed research and development phase that culminated in 2016 for her solo exhibition ‘Fairy tales, Myth & the Imaginary Tale’ at Shoalhaven Regional Art Centre and Gallery, was commissioned to create a sculptural installation for the launch of ‘The House’ at Carriageworks, Sydney and has been selected as a finalist in the prestigious Doug Moran National Portrait Prize.
+In 2014 drawn back to the easel Megan began a part-time self-directed research and development phase that culminated in 2016 for her solo exhibition ‘Fairy tales, Myth & the Imaginary Tale’ at Shoalhaven Regional Art Centre and Gallery, she was commissioned to create a sculptural installation for the launch of ‘The House’ at Carriageworks, Sydney.
+In 2016 Megan was recipient of the prestigious Doug Moran National Portrait Prize and was selected as a finalist in the 2017 Mosman Art Prize.

-'Many of my works to date have had a Gothic sensibility and are drawn from 18th and 19th century themes and images found in art, poetry, texts and films.
+'Many of my works to date have had a Gothic sensibility and are drawn from 18th and 19th century themes with references found in art, poetry, text, films and the internet.
 The 17th century is also engaging for its extravagance and superb craftsmanship of all things beautiful.

 My oil paintings are usually dark and luminous referencing the old masters use of chiaroscuro and the unique power that certain narratives can hold, especially ambiguous ones are of great influence in my practice.

 A work often begins with found or reinterpreted images that I rework by assembling them in Photoshop, to studies on paper and if successful they are painted on oil paper, fine Belgian linen or board.

 A new area of my practice is setting up a staged performance, photographing the scene then reworking it through the physical act of painting, this intimacy for me brings it back to life.
 I am also exploring the use of more colour, light and glazes.